V8Warrior/CarSpeedCalculator/README.md

 # CarSpeedCalculator
-This is my first app with interface developed by python.
+This is my first app with interface developed in python.

 You can calculate speed of your car on every gear what you need.
 You need to input: